Aba-ibrahim/Aba-s-Portfolio/Project_3_WaterAccess_Somalia/README.md

 ---

 ## 📌 Project Summary

-This Power BI dashboard project explores water access and infrastructure gaps across rapidly urbanizing districts in Somalia, including Mogadishu’s CBD and surrounding areas such as Daynile, Hodan, and Kahda.
+This project delivers an interactive Power BI dashboard that highlights water-access equity and infrastructure gaps across Mogadishu’s CBD and the high-growth districts of Daynile, Hodan, and Kahda.
+By digitising daily access metrics and infrastructure-status data, the solution simulates real-world planning challenges and transforms them into actionable insights.

-The aim is to digitize water access data, simulate infrastructure planning challenges, and provide data-driven insights that could hypothetically inform policy, budget allocation, and equitable service delivery in a resource-constrained context.
+The dashboard equips policymakers and NGO partners with:

+- Clear visibility of household-level access rates and consumption trends
+- District-by-district comparisons of working, limited, and broken water assets
+- Data-driven evidence to prioritise capital spending, target maintenance, and improve equitable service delivery in resource-constrained environments

 ---